computationalpathologygroup/WSICS/readme.md

 ## Docker ##

 The containerized version of WSICS relies on volumes to access the required files and images.
-WSICS statically utilizes the /mount/ folder as its mount location.
+In order to access images and export results, a volume must be mounted through the "-v" option for docker.
+An example can be seen below:
 ```
-docker run -v [host_directory:/mount/] [WSICS parameters]
+docker run -v [local directory]:/data/ wsics --input /data/[image] --template_output /data/[template name]
 ```
+It is possible for the algorithm to utilize a large amount of memory, which can result in a segfault error for Docker.
+To resolve this, the required training size can be diminished, or the pool of memory increased for Docker.

 ## Input and Output ##